Newly Accepted Students

 Getting Started at the School of Education

 Congratulations on your acceptance to the School of Education.
-All new students must complete the following:
+For new graduate students entering a partnership program consult the Newly Accepted Partnership Program Students page.
+All other new graduate students must complete the following:

 Accept Your Enrollment